-Part N: Public Information Approval Policy
+Section 3: Public Information Approval Policy

-- 1. The University has a duty to ensure that the information it publishes to its students, prospective students and other stakeholders is clear, accurate and complete.
+1. The University has a duty to ensure that the information it publishes to its students, prospective students and other stakeholders is clear, accurate and complete.
 To achieve this end the University has adopted the following approval, control and review policy and procedures.
 This policy covers all material that is published on the University websites or available publicly in hard copy format.
-The policy draws in particular upon the QAA UK Quality Code Chapter C, and the Competition and Market Authority's publication UK Higher Education Providers Advice on Consumer Protection Law. - 2.
-In relation to official University social media sites such as Facebook and Twitter, the University shall follow the principles set out below for official material and postings.
+The policy draws in particular upon the QAA UK Quality Code Chapter C, Condition C1 of Securing student success: Regulatory framework for higher education in England of the Office for Students and the Competition and Market Authority's publication UK Higher Education Providers - Advice on Consumer Protection Law.

+- In relation to official University social media sites such as Facebook and Twitter, the University shall follow the principles set out below for official material and postings.
 In relation to postings by persons who are not acting on behalf of the University, the University shall have procedures in place to review such postings and to remove or address any inaccurate or offensive material. - 3.
 Ultimate responsibility for the clarity, accuracy and completeness of published University information resides with the Vice-Chancellor.
-This responsibility is delegated to the head of the operational area on behalf of which the information is published (as set out below), who must ensure that it is factually correct and appropriately presented. - The content of academic information relating to the provision of programmes, modules and short courses and academic support within the Schools shall be the responsibility of the Dean of the relevant School; - (2) Information published on behalf of the Students' Association shall be the responsibility of the Managing Director of the Students' Association; - (3) Information relating to academic governance and the Academic Development Plan shall be the responsibility of the Dean of Academic Affairs; - (4) Information relating to the central provision of students' pastoral support shall be the responsibility of the Director of Operations; - (5) Information relating to centre management and site facilities shall be the responsibility of the Director of UK Regional Learning Centres; - (6) All other information shall be the responsibility of the Vice-Chancellor or nominee; - (7) Where there is dispute over the responsibility for, or the appropriateness of, material between University officers, the Vice-Chancellor shall arbitrate. - 4.
-The Chief Marketing Officer shall be responsible for: - (1) Establishing and applying University branding styles and conventions to publications; - (2) The design and presentation of material;
+This responsibility is delegated to the head of the operational area on behalf of which the information is published (as set out below), who must ensure that it is factually correct and appropriately presented. - (1) The content of academic information relating to the provision of programmes, modules and short courses and academic support within the Schools shall be the responsibility of the Dean of the relevant School; - (2) Information published on behalf of the Students' Association shall be the responsibility of the Managing Director of the Students' Association; - (3) Information relating to academic governance and the Academic Development Plan shall be the responsibility of the Dean of Academic Quality; - (4) Information relating to the central provision of students' pastoral support shall be the responsibility of the Director of Operations; - (5) Information relating to centre management and site facilities shall be the responsibility of the Director of UK Regional Learning Centres; - (6) All other information shall be the responsibility of the Vice-Chancellor or nominee; - (7) Where there is dispute over the responsibility for, or the appropriateness of, material between University officers, the Vice-Chancellor shall arbitrate. - 4.
+The Director of Marketing & Recruitment shall be responsible for: - (1) Establishing and applying University branding styles and conventions to publications; - (2) The design and presentation of material;

-- (3) Ensuring there are appropriate systems in place to enable the generation and collation of information and updates for publication, including publishing an annual timetable for the production of standing publications, and that these systems provide reasonable time for review by internal stakeholders; - (4) Liaising with and advising authors on the presentation of the information provided, including wording, tone of voice, and also ensuring that it is fit for purpose and conforms to University standards; - (5) Acquiring the formal approval of final copy by the relevant University officer prior to publication and ensuring that it has been checked for compliance by Academic Affairs; - (6) The editing, presentation and placement of the information provided.
+- PART N: RIGHTS AND DUTIES - (3) Ensuring there are appropriate systems in place to enable the generation and collation of information and updates for publication, including publishing an annual timetable for the production of standing publications, and that these systems provide reasonable time for review by internal stakeholders; - (4) Liaising with and advising authors on the presentation of the information provided, including wording, tone of voice, and also ensuring that it is fit for purpose and conforms to University standards; - (5) Acquiring the formal approval of final copy by the relevant University officer prior to publication and ensuring that it has been checked for compliance by Academic Quality; - (6) The editing, presentation and placement of the information provided.